Designer Lightings Online Singapore

 ONE :: Walls

 Let’s not talk about the elementary method of painting your wall in various shades of the rainbow.
 If you’re DIY-ing this project or you already have some sort of theme for your room, painting your room isn’t advisable.
 Instead, go for a more muted design like decals and simple patterns.
 The geometric patterns are so minimalist and chic.
-They may look hard but once you get past all the masking taping, everything else afterwards is easy peasy.
+They may look hard but once you get past all the masking tape, everything else afterwards is easy peasy.
 For the hexagonal pattern, an easy way around it is by creating a template you can use to outline the pattern.
 But the prize for being way too easy has to go to the polka-dot, confetti-like pattern.

 rainbow wall collageAdorning your walls with rainbow motifs can also come in the form of paintings.
 This isn’t just a decor statement, it is also a testament of your artistic capabilities and we believe everyone is an artist!
 Also, this is for those chameleons who really do not want to do anything permanent to their walls.
 There are tons of rainbow-inspired artwork you can tackle.
 You can always try the highly Pinterest-ed melting crayon art or this weird (but flippin’ cool!) wall art installation by John Breed.
 Do send us a picture of your artwork!
-We’d love to see them.
-Tag @screed.sg on Instagram or Screed on FaceBook!

 rainbow wall collage 2TWO :: Shelves